-16. Inclusion of Paragraph 12.5 SPECIAL REBATE - COVID-19 RELIEF

-In line with the State of National Disaster arising from Covid-19 global pandemic as declared by the President of the Republic of South Africa on the 15th of March 2020 in terms of the Disaster Management Act, 2002 (Act No. 57 of 2002); a special rebate of 13% will be granted to all rate payers (with the exception of those rate payers that are granted a 100% exemption on property rates in terms of this policy) on the rateable amount for the 2020/2021 financial year.
+- 8. Addition to 12.1 (f): Public Benefit Organisation (PBO) must annually furnish (before End June of each financial year) the municipality (Valuation Division) with their current PBO Tax exemption Certificate, failing which the category will revert back to the actual use/zoning of the property. - 9.
+Deletion of paragraph 12.5: SPECIAL REBATE COVID-19 RELIEF In line with the State of National Disaster arising from Covid-19 global pandemic as declared by the President of the Republic of South Africa on the 15th of March 2020 in terms of the Disaster Management Act, 2002 (Act No. 57 of 2002); a special rebate of 5% will be granted to all rate payers (with the exception of those rate payers that are granted a 100% exemption on property rates in terms of this policy) on the rateable amount for the 2021/2022 financial year.
 The rebate is intended to provide relief on the property rates tax burden that rate payers are obliged to pay while the nation battles with the medical and economic impact of the Covid-19 pandemic.

-17. Inclusion of paragraph 23 2020 / 2021 TARIFF RATIOS
+10. Change to paragraph 23: 2022 / 2023 TARIFF RATIOS